 A single sclerotium in 20 pounds of soil will infect nearby plants.
-One or two sclerotia in one pound of soil will cause all plants to be infected.
-The sclerotia will stay dormant in the soil until onions, garlic or other Allium are planted.
-As part of their normal growth, these plants discharge certain chemicals into the soil around their roots.
+One or two sclerotia in one pound of planting soil will cause all plants to be infected.
+The sclerotia will stay dormant in the soil until Allium comes on the scene.
+As part of their growth, these plants discharge certain chemicals into the soil around their roots.
 These chemicals stimulate the fungi to germinate.
 Soil temperatures of 50° to 75°F allow the fungi to grow, peaking between 60° to 65°F.

 Onion white rot symptoms

-Infested soil should not be planted with onions or garlic for at least 8 - 10 years.
-If that is not an option, starting onions from seeds, rather than sets (transplants), may help.
-Seeds will have minimal root growth while the fungus is most active.
+This disease is persistent in the soil.
+And there are no known chemical controls.
+Once an infection has occurred, sanitize all tools and equipment that may have come into contact with it and avoid planting Alliums in that location for at least 8 - 10 years.
+If that is not an option, starting onions from seeds rather than sets (transplants) may help.
+The seeds will have minimal root growth while the fungus is most active.
 Onions grown from seed take two seasons to mature, so the problem may not be avoided entirely.
 Also, spacing onions 12 or more inches apart may halt the spread of this fungus.
+You may be able to save some of your onions with deficit irrigation.
 Leeks are the least susceptible members of the Allium family.

 Due to the direct link between onion and garlic chemical exudates and fungal germination, research is underway to see if applying Allium plant hormones to infected soil without a host crop might trick the sclerotia into germinating when there is no food for them.
 Since this is not an option for the home gardener, prevention is the best bet.